Patients & Families

 The types of health data that we share are genomic data, phenotypic data, and biospecimen metadata.
 We only share these data if patients and families consent to their data being shared.
 Once patients and families consent, they become participants in research.
 The data stays with participants’ affiliated hospital and never leaves that hospital.
 The GIC shares only the summary information of the data safely and securely with researchers across the GIC.
 The summary information of the data does not have any personal identifying information and cannot be traced back to an individual.

 Data: information that is grouped together for analysis

 Genomic Data: information about the genetic makeup of an individual

 Clinical Data: medical information from a patient's electronic health record

 Metadata: a set of data that describes and gives information about other data

 Biospecimen Metadata: information about biological material stored in a biobank

 Biobank: a storage facility of biological samples for use in research

-The GIC is the only pediatric research initiative that links participants' genomic data with the participants' clinical data and biospecimen metadata.
-This gives researchers a complete picture of participants' health at the individual and at the group level, which will drive precision medicine and will accelerate research discoveries.
+The GIC is the only pediatric research initiative that links participants' genomic data with their clinical data and biospecimen metadata.
+This information helps clinicians deliver better care and helps researchers accelerate discoveries.

 Champions patient-centered research